 Alas, unlike mainstream media, that doesnt matter to me.
 The actions matter.
 Race, gender, and status are inconsequential to me.
 All victims are shared in the struggle.
 Also, it is obscene for the media to declare a war on cops when in fact, 95% of all interactions with police do not result in violence.

-For clarity sake, let’s look at the “rare cases” of white police brutality victims:
+For clarity sake, let’s look at the so called “rare cases” of white police brutality victims:

 If you think black cops are immune, think again.
 In black dominated police precincts, incidents of brutality and murder by black cops are comparable to white cops.
 Below, see these two videos.
 Two black officers beating another black suspect in Baltimore and another incident involving two black officers shooting a white subway rider.

 So, what is the point of this article?
 To deflect from black victims of police brutality?
 Absolutley not!
-Alton Sterling, Mike Brown, George Floyd….all are victims of abuse of power and the offending officers should be served justice.
+Alton Sterling, Mike Brown, George Floyd….all are victims of abuse of power to some degree and the offending officers should be served justice.
 Say what you want about George Floyd, but officers never checked his vitals, same in the Tony Timpa case, an example of atleast negligence.

 The point of this article is to switch the narrative from, “White people are hunting down black people” and “white privilege protects white people from abuse”…..and change that narrative to “Let’s reform and protest police brutality in general”.
 Change the narrative from one that focuses on race and switch it to the real struggle…